ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-serial.md

 ```
 F - Hardware Flow Control : No
 ```
-Press two times `ESC` and you are back in the main screeen of minicom.
+Press two times `ESC` and you are back in the main screen of minicom.

 Now type some character, and you should see that the characters are echoed back, due to the hardware loop we have created!